India Tax Residency and US LLC: What the Treaty Covers

 | NR | Taxable | Not taxable | No |

-The critical distinction: ROR status triggers worldwide income taxation.
-Every rupee earned anywhere in the world — including through a US LLC — is taxable in India.
-RNOR provides a partial buffer, but only for income that is not connected to business activities controlled from India.
+The distinction that matters most: ROR status triggers worldwide income taxation.
+Every rupee earned anywhere, including through a US LLC, is taxable in India.
+RNOR gives a partial buffer, but only for income not connected to business activities controlled from India.
 NR status limits taxation to Indian-source income only.

 Worldwide Income Taxation for ROR Individuals

-Under Section 5(1) of the Income Tax Act, a person who is resident and ordinarily resident in India is taxable on their total income from all sources, whether received or deemed to be received in India, whether accruing or arising in India or outside India.
+Under Section 5(1) of the Income Tax Act, an ROR individual is taxable on total income from all sources, whether received or deemed to be received in India, whether accruing or arising in India or outside India.

-For a founder who is ROR in India and operates a US single-member LLC:
+For a founder who is ROR in India and operates a US single-member LLC, all of the following are taxable in India:

-- Revenue earned by the LLC from clients in any other country → taxable in India
+- Revenue from clients in any other country

-- Retained earnings in the LLC's US bank account that have not been distributed → potentially taxable in India (because the LLC is disregarded, the income is attributed to the individual regardless of distribution)
+- Retained earnings sitting in the LLC's US bank account, even if never distributed (because the LLC is disregarded, the income is attributed to the individual regardless)

-The "disregarded entity" problem from India's perspective: Since the US treats the SMLLC as non-existent for tax purposes, all LLC income is the individual's income.
-India, looking at an Indian tax resident who earned money, applies Section 5(1) — worldwide income, taxable in India.
-The individual cannot argue that the income "belongs to the LLC" because the US classification already attributes it to the individual.
+Here is the irony.
+The US treats the SMLLC as non-existent for tax purposes, so all LLC income is the individual's income.
+India, looking at an Indian tax resident who earned money, applies Section 5(1): worldwide income, taxable in India.
+You cannot argue that the income "belongs to the LLC" because the US classification already attributes it to you personally.

 | Income slab (INR) | Tax rate |